Jump to content

 screens-pinballparty-04.gif

 Sonic Spinball, released back in 1993, when pinball'ing was still rife, caught a lot of interest.
-If not because it was the first Sonic console game to truly break from his platforming roots.
-Although the majority of Spinball was, well, cack, you can't beat a bit of Toxic Caves, nor can anything else in Sonic history challenge the difficulty level of the final stage, Showdown.
-As inventive a game as it was, many fans didn't, and still don't, take to Sonic Spinball very well, unfortunately.
+If not because it was the first Sonic console game to truly break from the blue blur's platforming roots.
+Although the majority of Spinball was... well... cack, you can't beat a bit of Toxic Caves (nor can anything else in Sonic history challenge the difficulty of the final stage, Showdown).
+As inventive a game as it was, many fans didn't - and still don't - take to Sonic Spinball very well, unfortunately.
 Which is a shame.

 screens-pinballparty-25.gif

-And instead of using Sonic as the ball, and flipping him through a brain-numbingly elaborate maze of linked pinball machines, Sonic Pinball Party keeps things simple by using the straightforward, classic style of pinball as the development inspiration.
+And instead of using Sonic as the ball - flipping him through a brain-numbingly elaborate maze of pinball machines - Sonic Pinball Party keeps things simple by using the straightforward, classic style of pinball as its development inspiration.
 There are three different tables to choose from - there's your Sonic table, a NiGHTS table and a Samba de Amigo table.
-Each one has their own unique little extras, point scoring tidbits and quirky gimmicks to them.
+Each one has their own unique little extras, point-scoring tidbits and quirky gimmicks to them.
 It'll be the Sonic table you'll be playing on most, if the Story Mode is anything to go by.

 screens-pinballparty-16.gif

 And the Story Mode is hilarious.
-Playing the stages is great, but the cutscenes rival that to 'Agadoo' to total cheesiness.
+Playing the stages solo is great, but the cutscenes rival that to 'Agadoo' to total cheesiness.
 In it, Sonic is challenged to take part in a Pinball Tournament.
-Along the way enemies he makes give him some kind of vague challenge to do before the next stage.
-Tails, Amy and Sonic's other friends challenge him with red eyes, but appear to be "brainwashed" after the 'intense battle' by Eggman.
+Along the way, enemies and rivals give him vague challenges to accomplish before the next stage.
+Tails, Amy and Sonic's other friends threaten him with red eyes, but it later appears that they were "brainwashed" after an 'intense battle' with Eggman.
 Except for Knuckles.
 He didn't need brainwashing.
 Obviously.
 An example of a conversation:

 Quote